 How Is Napa Leather Made?

 Napa leather is likewise beautiful and very appealing.
 Moreover, unlike other leather types, Nappa leather comes in different colors.
 Napa leather is therefore not only flexible and soft, but it is also beautiful as well.
 Because it is a beautiful and soft leather, napa leather is a popular choice for a car interior.
-More specifically it is a popular choice for luxury vehicles interiors because of its refined look and feel.
-Other than being soft, beautiful, and easy to clean, nappa leather interior also has an added benefit.
+More specifically it is a popular choice for luxury vehicle interiors because of its refined look and feel.
+Other than being soft, beautiful, and easy to clean, Nappa leather interior also has an added benefit.
 If you struggle with upper respiratory conditions, Nappa leather is known for being hypoallergenic.
-This is highly beneficial especially inside closed spaces, like car seats or leather seats.
+This is highly beneficial, especially inside closed spaces, like car seats or leather seats.

-Is Napa Leather Real Leather
+Is Napa Leather Real Leather?

 For additional information, Nappa leather is not "genuine leather" even if genuine leather is real leather.
 By definition, genuine leather comes from any layer of animal skin.
 The animal skin goes through treatment on its surface.
 The treatment will provide a more uniform and "corrected" appearance for the leather.
 The treatment usually involves sanding or buffing to remove any imperfections on its surface.
 Thereby giving the uniform look.
 The process also involves either dyeing, spray painting, stamping, or embossing to give the leather its final appearance.